underpostnet/engine/src/client/public/nexodev/docs/references/Organization Mirroring and Publishing.md

 # Organization Mirroring and Publishing

 The personal account `underpostnet` holds the source repositories.
-The organization `underpost` holds a force-synced mirror of each one, and publishes the organization-scoped packages from it.
+The organization `underpost` holds a force-synced mirror of each ghpkg repository, and publishes the organization-scoped packages from it.
 Three pieces make that work: the mirror workflow, owner-aware publish workflows, and the Actions secrets each side needs.

 ---